sook-tusk/editor-themes/README.md

 ![](image/breezetheme_view.png)

 ## Use RStudio theme, Breeze
-Download the theme file under `RStudio` folder and save it in your PC.
+Download the theme file here, [RStudio-Breeze-theme](RStudio/Breeze.rstheme)   and click on `Download raw file` icon to save it in your PC.
 Then, in RStudio, set this Breeze theme file.

 To do so, go to: